How Is the Los Angeles County Property Tax Rate Determined?

 • Senior Citizens Property Tax Assistance

 You can claim a $7000 exemption from the taxable value of your home.
 To qualify, the property needs to be your primary residence and you must make a filing with the county assessor.
-Because you would be reducing the taxable value of your home by $7 000, you would be paying $70 less annually.
+This reduces the assessed value by $7,000, saving at least $70 per year.

-Veterans, currently serving or honorably discharged, may be exempt from up to $4 000.
-This exemption may also be claimed by an unmarried surviving spouse or the parents of the deceased veteran.
-Disabled veterans may be eligible for exemptions over $4 000.
+Veterans currently serving or honorably discharged may be exempt from up to $4,000.
+An unmarried surviving spouse or the parents of the deceased veteran may also claim this exemption.
+Disabled veterans may be eligible for exemptions over $4,000.

-Disabled Veterans' Exemption is available to disabled veterans with a service-connected disability of 100% or more.
-The exemption amount varies depending on the veteran's level of disability and can be up to $250 000.
+The Disabled Veterans' Exemption is available to disabled veterans with a service-connected disability of 100% or more.
+The exemption amount varies depending on the veteran's level of disability and can be up to $250,000.

 Persons over the age of 62, as well as persons with vision impairments and disabilities, are eligible to receive cash reimbursement for property taxes.
 While persons who qualify are not exempt from paying taxes, they are awarded assistance based on household income in lieu of tax exemptions.